santtu/santtu.github.io/_posts/2014-03-06-network-and-parallelism-in-erlang.md

   runtime will send incoming network traffic to as messages to the socket's controlling process.

-**I decided to use this approach.** the latter method.
-It fits nicely into Erlang's view of the world where asynchronous interactions occur via messaging.
+**I decided to use the latter method.** It fits nicely into Erlang's view of the world where asynchronous interactions occur via messaging.
 It also allows nice integration with other processes since you can handle **both** Erlang-world messages and non-Erlang-world interactions in the same `receive` loop.

 ### Using an active socket in a network client